 |File Name||Type||File Size (KB)||Text Size||Price(USD)||Uploaded Time||Status||Action|

 Academic writing is a real challenge that requires creativity and innovation.
 Words represent the originality of thoughts, ideas and messages.
 However, originality is not entirely possible without ending up using some words that may exceed the limit towards plagiarism that is unacceptable.
 Don’t worry, it is not that hard anymore to work without being sure of where you stand on the plagiarism line.
-This is why you need a plagiarism checker Plagiarism checker for students, especially for students who need a similarity checker for everyday assignments.
+This is why you need a plagiarism checker Blog, especially for students who need a similarity checker for everyday assignments.

 So, what exactly is plagiarism?